Best AEO Platforms 2026

 Peec AI

-Peec AI ($100-505/mo) is the best-funded pure monitoring platform in this tier, with $29M in funding and 1,300+ customers as of May 2026.
-It tracks 7 base AI search engines with additional engines available as add-ons.
+Peec AI ($95-495/mo) is the best-funded pure monitoring platform in this tier, with a reported ~$29M in funding and 1,300+ customers as of mid-2026.
+It tracks 3 base AI search engines (chosen from 7) with additional engines available as paid add-ons, and Claude only on Enterprise.
+Its bundled brand-sentiment scoring and 100+ language coverage with country breakdowns are genuine strengths over cheaper monitors.
 Peec AI's "Actions" feature provides a task queue of recommended optimizations, but the tasks are not automated.
 Your team executes them manually.

-The task queue approach sits between pure monitoring (Otterly, AIclicks) and full execution (Loudmink, Relixir).
+The task queue approach sits between pure monitoring (Otterly) and full execution (Loudmink, Relixir).
 You get specific instructions rather than just dashboards, but you still need a team to carry them out.
-At $505/mo for the top tier, the price approaches execution platforms that actually create the content for you.
+At $495/mo for the top tier, the price approaches execution platforms that actually create the content for you.

 Best for: Mid-size teams that want structured task lists from their monitoring data and have the bandwidth to execute them.

-Semrush AIO ($99/mo add-on, requires a Semrush subscription starting at $139/mo) extends the Semrush SEO platform with AI search monitoring.
-As of May 2026, it tracks 4 AI search engines and draws from a 213M+ prompt database showing what users ask AI search engines.
+The Semrush AI Visibility Toolkit (formerly Semrush AIO; ~$99/user/mo standalone or inside Semrush One at $199-549/mo) extends the Semrush suite with AI search monitoring.
+As of July 2026, it tracks around 6 AI search engines and draws from a large prompt database showing what users ask AI search engines.

 Best for: Existing Semrush customers who want to add AI search monitoring without switching platforms.